 - Call for free advice and to start a claim

 It is essential for sufferers of child abuse to realise they are not alone.
-In fact, according to the NHS, one in every 20 children in the UK will suffer child abuse, and the consequences can be devastating, lasting much longer than the time the abuse actually occurs.
+In fact, according to the NHS, one in every 20 children in the UK will suffer child abuse by a paedophile, and the consequences can be devastating, lasting much longer than the time the abuse actually occurs.
 For this reason, the usual personal injury claim time limits do not exist, and, in fact, you can make a claim long after the abuse has happened, if it can be proven that the abuse has had a marked effect on your life.
 However, the time limits are not open-ended, and therefore it is essential you seek help as soon as you are able to.

 Here at Accident Claims, we have produced a guide to explain exactly what is involved in child abuse claims, including definitions of different types of child abuse, as well as approximate payouts for child abuse compensation and how you can claim without putting any money upfront – essentially claiming risk-free.
 We can answer questions such as ‘I was raped by my foster parents – can I claim?’ and give you the information you need.

 The definition of child abuse is an action coming from another person, that causes harm that is significant to a child.
 The action can come from either another child or an adult and can be physical, emotional or sexual but it can also be the lack of attention, care and love that a child should have as normal.